RUSTIC BLUEBERRY, LAVENDER & LEMON GALETTE

 2. Turn on the processor and pour the ice water in a steady stream through the feed tube until the dough just begins to come together.
 Be careful not to over process.

 3. Place two pieces of slightly over lapping plastic wrap on the counter and dust with flour.

-4. Pour the dough on the wrap and quickly form into a 8 inch disk (use the wrap to help smooth out the edges).
-Dust the top with flour, fold the plastic over the top and press until all crumbling edges come together.
+4. Pour the dough on the wrap and quickly form into an 8 inch disk (use the wrap to help smooth out the edges).
+Dust the top with flour, fold the plastic over the top, and press until all crumbling edges come together.

 5. Wrap the dough in the plastic wrap thoroughly and refrigerate for at least one hour.

 1. Pour the blueberries into a bowl.
 Sprinkle the salt, sugar, flour, and lavender on top and gently toss together with your fingers.

 2. Sprinkle with the zest, lemon juice, and vanilla.
 Toss again with your fingers.

 FOR THE GALETTE

 1. Preheat the oven to 400 degrees F.